2025-2026 Themed First Year Seminar & Learning Community Options

 ACCT 2700 Fundamentals of Accounting

 Career Planning: Navigating Careers in the Liberal ArtsCareer Planning: Navigating Careers in the Liberal Arts is a course that will focus on helping liberal arts students explore career options, develop essential skills, and create a plan for a successful career.
 This course explores the process of choosing a major, exploring career options, tips for successful transition to college life and study strategies as they relate to the content area.
 Students will be introduced to the process of choosing and preparing for a career utilizing available assessments and resources, through individual activities and reflection, as well as group activities.
 Application of study strategies as they relate to the content area will be practiced also.
 By the end of this course, students will be able to strategically plan their career path by taking advantage of the versatility of a liberal arts degree and equip them with the tools and knowledge to make informed career choices.
-Career Planning, Skills Development, ExplorationTFYSCLOSED
+Career Planning, Skills Development, ExplorationTFYS

-Communication and Journalism Learning CommunityThis learning community focuses on the following majors: Communication, Journalism/Sports Production, Film/Media Studies and Public Relations.
+Communication and Journalism Learning CommunityThis Learning Community focuses on the following majors: Communication, Journalism/Sports Production, Film/Media Studies and Public Relations.
 We will focus on the coursework required to obtain a degree, the opportunities to get involved in the on-campus student media outlets and future career paths for each major.
 We will also cover topics to help the adjustment from high school to college by learning about AU resources, study skills, time and money management.Film, Sports, MediaLCMDIA 2350 Introduction to Film Studies

 HIST 1010 World History I